SimoneSped/SOM/README.md

     - [ ] Better input handling
     - [ ] Further handling of the worse fits
 - [ ] Study of absorption line profiles
+- [ ] Study of fine and hyper-fine profiles

 See the [open issues](https://github.com/SimoneSped/SOM/issues) for a full list of proposed features (and known issues).